ToGanz/todo-apps/README.md

 The included features and the styling of these apps will always be the same.

 Features:
 You can create and delete projects.
-Within these projects you can create.
+Within these projects you can create tasks.
 Tasks can be edited, deleted and set to "complete".

 Styling:
 Responsive layout built with css-grid

-#Projects:
+# Projects:

 * Javascript: Built with no framework and no backend Repository[https://github.com/ToGanz/js-todo-app]